imandradesign/vacation-responder-project/README.md

 # Imandra's Vacation Responder Project

-##### _This is my second coding project with Epicodus with a form to fill out and get vacation suggestion results in return.
-Latest version: February 2019._
+##### _This is my second coding project with Epicodus with a form that returns different vacation suggestion results upon submission based on the fields entered.
+Latest version: March 2019._

 #### By _**Imandra McKenzie**_